EconomyLens.com

 Over 8,000 people in Athens and Thessaloniki have turned up to protest the conservative government's reforms, with demonstrations in other major cities too. ©AFP

 Athens (AFP) – Thousands of Greek workers prompted large-scale disruption during a 24-hour general strike on Wednesday, protesting against the conservative government’s plans to introduce a 13-hour work day.
-The strike has disrupted transport in the capital Athens and the second-largest city Thessaloniki, with trains and ferry services affected, while teachers, hospital staff, and civil servants are also taking part.
-Police estimated that over 8,000 people were protesting in Athens and Thessaloniki against the reforms proposed by Prime Minister Kyriakos Mitsotakis’s conservative government.
-Other major cities also saw demonstrations.
+The strike has disrupted transport in the capital Athens and the second-largest city Thessaloniki, affecting trains and ferry services, while teachers, hospital staff, and civil servants are also taking part.

 Related

-The bill, which has not yet been submitted to parliament, allows staff to work 13 hours a day for the same employer under exceptional circumstances, for extra pay.
+The bill, which has not yet been submitted to parliament, allows staff to work 13 hours a day for the same employer under exceptional circumstances and for extra pay.
 In a country where the economy has recovered since the debt crisis but remains fragile, this possibility already exists, but only if an employee has two or more employers.
+Mitsotakis, who has been in power since 2019, has highlighted that many young people currently hold two jobs and wish to work more to earn extra income.
+“We guarantee a freedom of choice for both the employer and the employee.
+Why would that be antisocial?” he stated earlier this month.

-Teacher Violetta Galanopoulou, 42, expressed concerns about the reform’s detrimental effect on workers’ health.
-“Is it really a solution to exhaust workers and make them work so many hours a day at the risk of endangering their lives and mental health?”
-Hairdresser Skouras questioned whether conditions in Greece had actually changed for the better.
+Teacher Violetta Galanopoulou, 42, expressed her worries about the reform’s detrimental effect on workers’ health.
+“Is it really a solution to exhaust workers and make them work so many hours a day at the risk of endangering their lives and mental health?” she questioned.
+Hairdresser Skouras wondered whether conditions in Greece had genuinely improved for the better.
 “Has the economic and social situation improved in Greece?
 I think today’s events are a good answer to this question.
 Rents have increased, salaries have stagnated, and working conditions are not improving,” he said.

 Parliament has not yet scheduled a discussion of the draft law, according to its press service.
-According to Eurostat, Greeks work 39.8 hours a week on average compared to the EU average of 35.8 hours.
-Servers and cooks in the tourist sector work extended days during peak season — sometimes without any weekly rest.
-The legal working day in Greece is eight hours, with the possibility of performing paid overtime.
-Greece has already legalised a six-day working week, especially during high demand in certain sectors, including tourism.
+According to Eurostat, Greeks work an average of 39.8 hours per week compared to the EU average of 35.8 hours.
+Servers and cooks in the tourist sector often work extended days during peak season—sometimes without any weekly rest.
+The legal working day in Greece is eight hours, with the option to perform paid overtime.
+Greece has already legalized a six-day working week, especially during high demand in certain sectors including tourism.

 © 2024 AFP